gutierrezmannix/gutierrezmannix.github.io/_posts/2014-3-3-Hello-World.md

 I am currently working towards my doctoral dissertation in which I will make use of Twitter API to study and research political behavior by Latino politicians in The United States.

-Also, I am currently offering GOVT-2305 Introduction to National Government at the University of Texas at Dallas.
+Also, I am currently offering GOVT-2305 American National Government at the University of Texas at Dallas.

 ### Publications